gtt-project/redmine_gtt/README.md

 Then run

 ```
-bundle install`
+bundle install
 bundle exec rake redmine:plugins:migrate
 ```

-After restarting Redmine, you should be able to see the Redmine Resource Manager in the Plugins page.
+After restarting Redmine, you should be able to see the Redmine GTT plugin in the Plugins page.

 More information on installing (and uninstalling) Redmine plugins can be found here: http://www.redmine.org/wiki/redmine/Plugins